 The Dilation and Evacuation procedure combines vacuum aspiration, dilation and curettage, and forceps.
 During this procedure, you are given a sedative and an injection in your cervix, while forceps are used to removed larger sections of the pregnancy.
 A curette is then used to scrape the lining of the uterus, while suctioning out any remnants of the pregnancy.

 Just like any other medical procedure, there are associated risks with having an abortion.
 Those risks include heavy bleeding, infection, damage to cervix, damage to the uterus or uterine lining, damage to other internal organs, sepsis (total body infection caused by RU486), loss of future fertility and death.
 When you visit the Life Choice Center, we can give you information regarding abortion and the health risks associated with each procedure.
-No matter what you choose, we are here to help guide you through this process in a caring environment.

 This information is intended for general education purposes only and should not be relied upon as a substitute for professional and/or medical advice.